What Is Conda? Python Environment and Package Management

-Using Conda package manager, we can create, list, remove, and update environments with different versions of Python and packages installed.
-In this introductory post, I will describe the process of creating and using Conda environments.
-This could be a good starting point for using Conda if you did not use it yet.
-For more details on Conda usage, read its official documentation.
-In this post, I will do a concise review of the most useful Conda commands to start with.
+With the Conda package manager, you can create, list, remove, and update environments with different versions of Python and packages installed.
+This introductory post describes the process of creating and using Conda environments — a practical starting point if you have not used Conda yet.
+For complete reference material, read the official Conda documentation.
+Below is a concise review of the most useful Conda commands to start with.

-You can install the Conda on Windows, macOS, and Linux platforms, following the Installation instructions.
-In this post, I will use conda 4.11.0 with my macOS system.
-Please beware that some commands will be different if you use conda versions below 4.6.
+Conda installs on Windows, macOS, and Linux platforms by following the official installation instructions.
+This post uses conda 4.11.0 on macOS.
+Beware that some commands differ if you use Conda versions below 4.6.

 conda --version

-Conda was installed with the Miniforge3-MacOSX-arm64 downloaded from Miniforge Releases and by running the bash script:
+Conda was installed with the Miniforge3-MacOSX-arm64 distribution downloaded from Miniforge Releases and run via the bash script:

 /bin/bash Miniforge3-MacOSX-arm64.sh

-The following command creates a new environment with the name “env1” stored into the “/envs” directory in the path wherein conda is installed.
-On my computer, created environments are saved in the “/Users/elena/miniforge3/envs/” folder since Conda was installed together with the Miniforge.
+The following command creates a new environment named env1, stored in the /envs directory under the path where Conda is installed.
+On this computer, created environments are saved in the /Users/elena/miniforge3/envs/ folder because Conda was installed together with Miniforge.

 conda create --name env1

-In one of my posts, I have created a new Conda environment for managing TensorFlow installation for my deep learning experiments.
+In one of my posts, I created a new Conda environment for managing a TensorFlow installation for deep learning experiments.

-It is very convenient that we can specify the Python version installed into our new environment.
+Conda lets you specify the exact Python version installed into a new environment.

 conda create --name tensorflow_m1 python==3.9

-Alternatively, we can also create an environment with defined Python version and a required set of packages (possibly, with their versions).
+Alternatively, create an environment with a defined Python version and a required set of packages (optionally pinned to specific versions):

 conda create --name myenv python=3.9 scipy=1.7.3 pandas=1.3.5